kajava-juri/iot-pp-courseproject/README.md

 # IoT Course Project

-A full-stack IoT system consisting of three Docker-based server services and three PlatformIO-based edge nodes.
+IoT course project consisting of server and edge_nodes projects.
+Server includes both the frontend, backend and postgres database - all deployed using Docker.
+Edge nodes are the ESP microcontroller programs that read sensor data, process it and communicate with backend through MQTT protocol.

 ## Project Structure

 **A couple notes**
-- mosquitto probably will not be used because TalTech has its own MQTT broker
+- mosquitto should be used in production, but for demo we use TalTech's MQTT server
 - nodered is there but most of the logic and message handling will be done using the Golang project - Golang gives proper package structure, interfaces, dependency injection, and testable units compared to Node-RED, it is also compiled and easily deployed and has much smaller memory footprint.